Martin Johnson (rugby union): Early life

 Johnson was born in Shirley, Solihull, the second of three brothers – his younger brother Will is a former back row forward for Leicester.
 At the age of seven, his family moved to Market Harborough, Leicestershire, where Martin attended Ridgeway Primary School, Welland Park School and Robert Smyth School.

 Early career

 Johnson briefly played American football for the Leicester Panthers as a tight end or defensive end.

-In 1989 he was approached by former All Black Colin Meads to try out for the King Country side in New Zealand.
+In 1989 he was approached by former All Black Colin Meads to try out for King Country in New Zealand.
 Johnson's trial run was successful and he played two seasons for King Country.
-In 1990 he was even selected for the New Zealand under-21 side which went on a tour of Australia playing a side that included another of the all-time great lock forwards, John Eales.
+In 1990 he was selected for the New Zealand under-21 side which went on a tour of Australia playing a team that included another future great lock forward, John Eales.